 RVing to Alaska

 Are you curious about RVing to Alaska?
-We did it the summer of 2018 and it was the trip of a lifetime!
+We did it the summer of 2018 in our motorhome and it was the trip of a lifetime!

 If you’re planning an RV trip to Alaska, we have a great resource for you right here.
 We documented our whole trip from crossing an international border into Canada, managing long stretches of highway without cell phone service, and into and around Alaska from Fairbanks to Denali to McCarthy to Seward to Anchorage and all the way back down again.